Family planning policies of China: One-child policy

 A propaganda painting of family planning (Jiangmen, Guangdong Province).

 Starting in 1979, given the overpopulation crisis at the time, China's new paramount leader Deng Xiaoping, together with other senior leaders, including elder Chen Yun, Premier Zhao Ziyang, and President Li Xiannian, began to promote the so-called one-child policy in mainland China.
 In the late spring of 1979, Chen became the first leader to propose the one-child policy, saying on 1 June that:Comrade Xiannian proposed to me planning "better one, at most two".
 I'd say be stricter, stipulating that "only one is allowed".
 Prepare to be criticized by others for cutting off the offspring.
 But if we don't do it, the future looks grim.
 On 15 October 1979, Deng met with a British delegation led by Felix Greene in Beijing, saying that "we encourage one child per couple.
 We give economic rewards to those who promise to give birth to only one child."
 The policy soon began to be enforced nationwide, with some exceptions made for ethnic minorities and rural families.
 In particular, Ma Yinchu was rehabilitated during the Boluan Fanzheng period.
 In 1982, the Third National Population Census showed that the population in China had reached 1 billion, and at the end of the year, family planning became a fundamental policy in China (基本国策) as well as a constitutional duty.
 Given the crowded conditions of cities and a shortage of housing, urban people generally accepted the One-child policy.
 By 1982, 96% of urban families were having one child.
 The policy was incorporated into the Constitution in 1982.

-The one-child policy had various exemptions, including twins, rural families who could have more children due to the necessities of farm work, and ethnic minorities.
+The one-child policy had various exemptions, including twins, families whose first child was disabled, rural families who could have more children due to the necessities of farm work, and ethnic minorities.
 The strict limitation of one child applied to approximately 35% of China's population.

 The 1980 Marriage Law described birth planning as a national duty.

 Leaders after Deng, mostly the administrations of Jiang Zemin and Hu Jintao, continued promoting and imposing the one-child policy in most areas of mainland China.

 In 1991, the central government made family-planning goals the direct responsibility of local governments.

 Also in the early 1990s, experts from leading population-research institutes began appealing to policymakers to relax or end the one-child policy.